 - Be ready for gusts: Be extra careful when driving in areas prone to heavy winds.
 Keep an eye on reports of extreme weather.

-- Keep both hands tightly on wheel: In the event that a large wind gust occurs, it’s best to have both of your hands on the steering wheel.
+- Keep both hands tightly on the wheel: In the event that a large wind gust occurs, it’s best to have both of your hands on the steering wheel.
 Keep a firm grip so that if a gust comes you can steady your vehicle.

 - Be aware of large vehicles: Large vehicles like tractor-trailers and recreational vehicles are more prone to being affected by high winds.
 Keep a safe distance from them during heavy winds.

-We at the Kelleher Firm hope that these safe driving tips can help you stay safe during extreme weather.
+We at Kelleher Law hope that these safe driving tips can help you stay safe during extreme weather.
 However, these tips cannot protect you from other negligent drivers.
 In the event that someone causes an accident with you, it’s important to call an experienced personal injury lawyer to help you seek justice and compensation for your injuries.